CyberTrackerConservation/ctdoc/_pages/classic/change-history.md

 ### 3.418: 07/13/2016

-Bug fixes:
+Bug fixes

   - Tweaks to JSON protocol
   - ESRI JSON support

 ### 3.417: 07/13/2016

-Bug fixes:
+Bug fixes

   - JSON upload doesn't use HTTPS on Desktop
   - CreateCTX from directory doesn't include globals

 ### 3.415: 07/12/2016

-Bug fixes:
+Bug fixes

   - Image resolution should restrict file size for Element Camera control

 ### 3.414: 07/09/2016

-Bug fixes:
+Bug fixes

   - Crash when deleting sightings and map view visible
   - Non Virtual Earth maps do not export to Field Map with layer data